-A request for a budget revision that is shifting 10% or more of the grant award between expenditure categories must be submitted by the grantee to the VBPD Program Managerfor review.
+A request for a budget revision that is shifting 10% or more of the grant award between expenditure categories must be submitted by the grantee to the VBPD Grants Manager for review.
 The grantee must complete a Budget Amendment Request Form that provides a justification for the changes.
-The Program Manager and Grants Manager will review the budget amendment and make a recommendation to the appropriate Standing Committee and full Board.
+The Grants Manager will review the budget amendment and make a recommendation to the appropriate Standing Committee and full Board.
 Requests will be reviewed at the quarterly Board meetings.